 Gulfstream supports educational initiatives to cultivate the future workforce of our company and our communities.

-STEM - Gulfstream promotes Science, Technology, Engineering and Mathematics (STEM) efforts in local schools.
+STEM - Gulfstream promotes science, technology, engineering and mathematics (STEM) efforts in local schools and offers regular education tours of Gulfstream facilities.
 The initiative raises awareness of and sparks interest in Gulfstream career paths.
 Our employees engage with teachers and students through STEM activities, such as robotics and maker clubs.

 STARBASE - Gulfstream partners with the U.S. Department of Defense to sponsor week-long camps for fifth-grade students at Hunter Army Airfield in Savannah, Georgia.
 The program offers “hands-on, mind-on” activities meant to spark student interest in STEM programs.
 Students interact with military personnel by working on computers, flying aircraft simulators and participating in other hands-on activities.

-Job Shadow Day - Gulfstream welcomes employees’ children to the Dallas campus annually for two days of job experiences.
+Job Shadow Day - Gulfstream welcomes employees’ children to the Dallas, Texas, campus annually for two days of job experiences.
 Activities include wiring the avionics for a model aircraft, working with sheet metal, making a sales pitch and visiting Dallas Love Field’s control tower.

 The Building for Kids Children's Museum - Gulfstream sponsors the Appleton, Wisconsin, museum that strives to build imagination, creativity and confidence in young children.
 The Gulfstream Jet interactive exhibit allows children to experience flight as an air traffic controller, pilot and passenger.
 Locals are admitted free to the museum on “Gulfstream Days” throughout the year.
 Approximately 115,000 children visit the museum annually.

-Youth Apprentice Program - Gulfstream partners with the Georgia Department of Education to offer apprenticeships to Savannah, Georgia, high-school students interested in highly skilled occupations.
+Youth Apprentice Program - Gulfstream offers apprenticeships to high school students interested in highly skilled occupations at our sites in Brunswick, Dallas, Long Beach, California and Savannah.
 The program links school-based learning with firsthand experience.
 Students work at Gulfstream during their junior and senior years.
 Many program alumni have gone on to full-time employment with Gulfstream.

 Student Leadership Program - Gulfstream created and launched this community initiative, bringing community members and businesses together.
-The program encourages higher grades, lifelong learning and personal development for high-school students.
-The Student Leadership Program provides skills and life experiences meant to benefit students following high school graduation.
-Participants graduate at a significantly higher rate than students not enrolled in the initiative.
-The program currently boasts 600 students from 12 high schools.
+The program encourages higher grades, lifelong learning and personal development for high school students.
+The Student Leadership Program is currently in Appleton, and Brunswick and Savannah.
+The program provides skills and life experiences meant to benefit students following high school graduation.
+The program currently boasts 950 students from 12 high schools.

 Diversity And InclusionThinking Globally

 Gulfstream’s commitment to diversity and inclusion is integral to the company’s continued success.
 Diversity breeds innovation and our worldwide presence demands a global mindset.
 Our professionals represent a range of experiences, languages, lifestyles, beliefs and cultures.
 Our diversity and inclusion strategy emphasizes leadership accountability and education.
+Recognizing the value of a company culture steeped in inclusion and understanding helps Gulfstream retain good talent and helps employees succeed.
 A Diversity and Inclusion Council, composed of leaders from across our organization, spearheads the efforts.